zrong/hexo-theme-freemind/_posts/tag-plugins.md

 ## Side Notes ##

-One interenting feature in Freemind theme is that you can easily insert a margin note at the right side of the page.
+One interenting feature in Freemind theme is that you can easily insert a note at the right side of the page.

 {% alert red %}
 To avoid breaking the line after inserting side notes/images, it is recommended to disable the `breaks` option of Markdown.
 Modified your root `_config.yml` file as: